 Graduate and Professional School Expo

 On Thursday, June 1st, the Small World Initiative will host the first-ever Graduate and Professional School Expo.
 If you represent a school and are interested in having a booth, please click here for more information.
 If you would like to speak with someone, please contact us here or email Dr. Mustafa Morsy at mmorsy [at] uwa [dot] edu.
-Information on participating schools will be added here closer to the Symposium, so please check back often.
+For more information on participating schools, please click here.
 Students have the option of electing to share their contact information and resumes with participating schools by uploading them here.

 Tentative Full Schedule of Events